 Vedic Astrology is the study of how planets’ movements affect lives on Earth.
 Astrology is closely associated with Astronomy, as astrology depends on the planets’ positions at any given time, along with the zodiacal fixed star sign.
-Let us discuss some basics of Vedic astrology that are made available by Anil Astrologer.
+Let us discuss some basics of Vedic astrology that are made available by Online astrologer in India.

 Understand Some Basic Concepts of Vedic Astrology